 I wouldn't say there are any disadvantages.
 Of course there are

-ones in unschooling are finding like-minded families, putting
+ones in unschooling are finding like-minded families, learning how to

-live, legal issues.
-These things are all possible to figure out,
+where you live, legal issues.
+These things are all possible to figure

 of affairs is, of course, more unschooling.

 deal with throughout history - those who have said "I want

 religious freedom," "I want to vote," "I want to

 sit at the front of the bus," "I want to marry the person I

 love."
-Unschoolers are saying "I want to
+Unschoolers are saying "I want to choose how I

-just have a better understanding of the intricacies of the whole situation.
+have a better understanding of the intricacies of the whole situation.